yiisoft/middleware-dispatcher/README.md

 `\Yiisoft\Middleware\Dispatcher\Event\BeforeMiddleware` and `\Yiisoft\Middleware\Dispatcher\Event\AfterMiddleware`
 events are triggered.

-### Creating your own implementation of parameters resolver.
+### Creating your own implementation of parameters resolver

 Parameters resolver could be customized by providing your own `ParametersResolverInterface` implementation: